-04.09.15 — The Massachusetts Black Lawyers Association (MBLA) has selected Gabrielle Pingue '15 as the first ever recipient of the Roderick L. Ireland Leadership and Juvenile Advocacy Award, in recognition of her leadership and dedication to juvenile rights.
+04.09.15 — The Massachusetts Black Lawyers Association (MBLA) has selected Gabrielle Pingue '15 (pictured right) as the first ever recipient of the Roderick L. Ireland Leadership and Juvenile Advocacy Award, in recognition of her leadership and dedication to juvenile rights.
 She was presented with her award at the MBLA’s 2015 Gala on April 8, 2015. (more)

 Gledhill '15 Wins Human Rights Essay Award

 04.01.15 — Sarah Gledhill's paper on Cambodia has been chosen as the winner of the Human Rights Essay award for 2015 by the Program of Advanced Studies of Human Rights and Humanitarian Law at American University's Washington College of Law. (more)